fbpx

 Everything you need to conduct a space research project/space unit is included in our Mission Space creation!

 A schema map is very similar to a KWL chart.
 Schema is what we already know or think we know.
-We do our schema map before we do anything else so we get a true set of schema.
+We do our schema map before we do anything else so we get an accurate set of schema.
 This also activates our background knowledge and gets us excited about our research!
 As we go through the research project or space unit, we add new learning.
 Finally, we go back to our schema and address our misconceptions.
 Misconceptions might be wrong or partially right.
 Misconceptions are an opportunity to correct or adjust our thinking!

-space schema map
+space lesson plans schema map

 After we make our chart, we make a picture of what we see in the day and night sky!